jouros/gorestapi/README.md

 ## Kubernetes disaster recovery, how to re-install cluster

+If things get badly wrong, sometimes fastest way back is to re-install cluster state.

 kubeadm reset: clean up files that were created by kubeadm init or join.
 When executed in control-plane node, wipes out all info from previous cluster and print out join info to new cluster.

+kubeadm init: Initailize new cluster state.
+New config files will be created.

-You have to re-join all worker nodes by executing kudeadm reset + kubeadm join printed out.
+kebeadm join: You have to re-join all worker nodes by executing kudeadm reset + kubeadm join.

 In my setup I did reset on all nodes, kubeadm init on control-plane and join on worker nodes.
-I also had to execute below in every node:
+I also had to execute some additional commands in every node:
 cat <<EOF | sudo tee /etc/modules-load.d/crio.conf
 overlay
 br_netfilter